U.S. Registered Investment Advisers: Email Infrastructure Audit

 Business email compromise is the second-costliest form of cybercrime in the United States.
 The FBI's 2024 Internet Crime Report recorded $2.77 billion in BEC losses across approximately 21,489 complaints, roughly $130,000 per incident.
 The Federal Reserve reported that BEC accounted for 73% of all cyber incidents reported by financial institutions in 2024, up from 44% the prior year.

-Forty-eight percent of the firms in this audit have not done it.
+Half the firms in this audit have not done it.

-Check Your Domain
+Check a Domain

 Check Your Email Security